rightscale/policies/instances/stop_start_scheduler/README.md

 **What it does**

-Starts or stops instances based on a given schedule." long_description "This automated policy CloudApp will find instances specifically tagged for start or stop/terminate based on a specific schedule.
+Starts or stops instances based on a given schedule.

+This automated policy CloudApp will find instances specifically tagged for start or stop/terminate based on a specific schedule.

 It is recommended to run this CloudApp with the 'Always On' schedule